Frequently Asked Questions

 What are my options if I can’t afford a retainer?

-Credit Cards – We accept credit cards for your convenience in our office and online through our secure LawPay payment website.
+Credit Cards – We accept credit cards for your convenience in our office or over the phone.
 Our firm does not charge an additional processing fee for credit card use.
 Regardless of the credit card processor’s fees, the FULL amount of your payment is always credited to your firm account.

 Friends or Family – We understand many people turn to friends or family for help during rough times.
 We can accept payment on your behalf from friends or family.
 We will request a signed pre-authorization before charging a third party credit card (payments page).
 Please note that a friend’s or family member’s payment does not alter our attorney-client privilege with you.
 No member of Spooner & Associates will ever discuss any aspect of your case with a third party without your written consent, even if the third party is submitting payments for your firm account.